 You can’t have too many photos!

 One thing that surprised me was the vast number of varieties of grasses and wildflowers.
 I thought I knew a fair few but I soon realised how few I could identify.
 In fact if I could give previous me some advice it would be that one photo is never enough, especially with plants.
 Take as many photos as possible of every part of the plant.
 You can’t have too many photos!
 I have also learned that I am very impatient and far too noisy to photograph birds.
 Most of my bird photos are fuzzy wings disappearing into the distance!

 The most enjoyable part of recording is coming across a species that I haven’t recorded before, particularly birds or wildflowers.
 Also, wandering through bits of the fields where most people never venture.
 There are so many more wildflower species and invertebrates, butterflies and moths in these places.
 There will be many species I have not yet spotted, particularly invertebrates, which I am not very confident at identifying.
 I would really like to spot a purple hairstreak butterfly, these have been recorded locally but are not so common in the North of England.
 I would also like to get a photograph of the woodcocks – I have seen them a number of times on the fields but never managed to get a photograph!

 The first we recorded a badger on the trail camera is a brilliant memory

 I think recording local wildlife has changed me.
 Now I have so much more respect for the wildlife in urban and suburban locations.
 Their survival is fraught with additional difficulties.
-Take foxes for example, many people regard them as vermin but we have pushed them into increasingly fragmented areas so they have no option but to forage in rubbish bins.
-I have altogether become much more aware of the need to help wildlife recover, and not just from a ‘cute fluffy bunny’ perspective, but from a realisation of the interconnectedness of all species including us and how we depend on each other for survival.”
+Take foxes for example, many people regard them as vermin but as we have pushed them into increasingly fragmented areas they have no option but to forage in rubbish bins.
+I have altogether become much more aware of the need to help wildlife recover.
+Not just from a ‘cute fluffy bunny’ perspective, but from a realisation of the interconnectedness of all species including us and how we depend on each other for survival.”